Introduction to Amazon Pay multi-currency

 Follow the instructions in the integration guide.

-- You have already integrated Amazon Pay into a self-developed web shop system:
+- You have already integrated Amazon Pay into a self-developed online store:

-Follow the steps under Multi-currency integration to add multi-currency functionality to your existing Amazon Pay integration.
+To add multi-currency functionality to your existing Amazon Pay integration, follow the steps under Multi-currency integration.

 Can I enable multi-currency if I’m not using APIs?